jggouvea/letmeblog/letmedoc.md

 \include{templates/head6.tpl}
 ```

+The sidebar (not part of the template, but a custom input file
-The sidebar is actually a misnomer, as this is where navigation
+that you must write yourself) is actually a misnomer, as this is
-goes.
-It can be either a sidebar, if you are a conservative, like
+where navigation goes.
+It can be either a sidebar, if you are a
-me, be styled in the most outlandish way you wish.
-Know your CSS
+conservative, like me, be styled in the most outlandish way you
-and make it your way.
+wish.
+Know your CSS and make it your way.

 The main content area in the template is the same for both posts
 and pages: there are conditions put in place that will format